 Fannie Lou Hamer biography

 In 1964, Hamer helped found the Mississippi Freedom Democratic Party, which was established in opposition to her state's all-white delegation to that year's Democratic convention.
 She brought the civil rights struggle in Mississippi to the attention of the entire nation during a televised session at the convention.

 Along with her political activism, Hamer worked to help the poor and families in need in her Mississippi community.
 She also set up organizations to increase business opportunities for minorities and to provide childcare and other family services.
-Hamer died of cancer on March 14, 1977, in Mound Bayou, Mississippi.
+She helped establish the National Women's Political Caucus in 1971.